StrikerLynx/StrikerLynx/README.md

 I like stuff.

 ## Setup
-- Main Desktop: Windows 11 (with Debian WSL)
+- Main Desktop: Windows 11 Pro (with Debian WSL)
-- Secondary Laptop: ChromeOS
+- Main Laptop: ChromeOS
-- Third Laptop: Fedora or MX Linux
+- Other Laptop: Fedora or MX Linux

 #### Some cool tools on Windows
 - Neovim (```winget install Neovim.Neovim```)